 The question now is how to generate this the libvirt xml at deployment to contain the libvirt xml?
 I am a bit stuck here, does the LibVirtDriverKVM.cc file need changing, or is there a simpler way to change what is generated in the deployment file when instantiating the VM?

-#2 Updated by Anton Todorov over 3 years ago
+#2 Updated by Anton Todorov almost 4 years ago

 There is an entry in the backlog addressing the option to alter the VM deployment XML before deploy (#4880).